SyxAxis/SillyNames/README.md

 # SillyNames
-A silly names generator written in Go
+A silly names generator written in Go.

+Had these lists of names for years and needed something to practice some Go coding on, so wrote this one evening for a laugh.

+__NOTE: This uses Go v1.16 feature "go:embed"__

 Build and execute